Incoming freshman joins Aggies from Greece

 Finkbeiner (pronounced Fink-by-ner) was named the ninth head coach in USU program history on April 26, 2012.
-He is the second male coach in Utah State history along with Bob Corbin who was the Aggies' coachfrom 1984-86.
+He is the second male coach in Utah State history along with Bob Corbin who was the Aggies' coach from 1984-86.
 Finkbeiner is only the second USU coach since the reinstatement of the program in 2003 when Raegan Pebley took over.
-Pebley left USU to take the head coaching position at Fresno State following the 2011-12 season.

 Overall, Finkbeiner has a 546-327 (.625) record in 28 years as a collegiate head coach, including his time at Utah State, Oral Roberts (1996-2013) and Southern Nazarene (1991-96).
 He also ranks 24th in the nation among active coaches with his 546 career wins.